MP 25x8x20 / N38 - neodymium magnet

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical devices or various technologically advanced devices.
+- Significant importance in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: